ExpediaGroup/apiary-data-lake/README.md

 }

 ```
-  check [variables.tf](variables.tf) for different options and usage
+  Refer to [variables.tf](variables.tf) for different options and usage.

 ## Notes
-  apiary metastore docker image is not yet published to a public repository, you can build from this [repo](https://github.com/ExpediaInc/apiary-metastore-docker) and publish to ECR.
+  The Apiary metastore Docker image is not yet published to a public repository, you can build from this [repo](https://github.com/ExpediaInc/apiary-metastore-docker) and then publish it to your own ECR.

-  terraform module and docker container reads various vault secrets, you can create using following commands.
+  The Terraform module and Docker container read various Vault secrets, you can create these using the following commands:
   ```
   vault write secret/apiary-test-us-west-2/db_master_user username=apiary password=xxxxxxxxxxxxxxxxxx
   vault write secret/apiary-test-us-west-2/hive_rouser username=hivero password=xxxxxxxxxxxxxxxxxx